SpencerPresley/COSC425-DATA/README.md

 - `--from-year` - The year to start collecting data from, defaults to 2024
 - `--to-year` - The year to end collecting data on, defaults to 2024
 - `--db-name` - The name of the database to use (required)
+- `--crossref-affiliation` - The affiliation to use for the Crossref API, defaults to Salisbury University (required)

 If you want to save the data to excel files you can pass in the `--as-excel` argument.